-The political differences between the FGS and some FMSs and lack of clear commitment from the Somali institutions to complete the constitutional review process caused a major setback.
+Most of the planned activities by the project have been implemented in accordance with the annual workplan.
+The political differences between FGS and some FMSs and lack of clear commitment from the Somali Federal Government to complete the constitutional review process caused a major setback.
 The lessons learnt session was conducted providing recommendations for the programme development.
-The thematic evaluation on good governance is underway, covering constitutionalism, parliamentarism and reconciliation and federalism.
-A political strategy document to take the constitution review process forward was developed.
-The recommendations from the lessons learnt session, project evaluation and the political strategy will inform the development of the new programmes for the long-term engagement ensuring sustainability of the intervention, inclusivity and transparency, which will be also aligned to the state building road map, following the NCC's 27 May agreement.
+The project evaluation will be organized in the second part of 2021.
+A political strategy document to take the constitution review process forward has been developed.
+The recommendations from the lessons learnt session, project evaluation and the political strategy will inform the development of the new programme document, which will be also aligned to the state building road map, following the NCC's 27 May agreement.